 Let’s say you are writing a long blog on how the stock market behaves.
 That is going to require a lot of writing to make sense and that’s most likely what visitors are looking for.

-Yet on the flip side, let’s say you wrote a two thousand word tutorial on how to open a new document in Microsoft Word.
+Yet on the flip side, let’s say you wrote a 5,000-word tutorial on how to open a new document in Microsoft Word.
 People are going to look at it and leave.
 It’s far too long for something so simple.

 Now, you might be wondering, how exactly would someone know how long a tutorial should be if they don’t know how to do it?